Estimated reading time: 6 minutes

 3. Make Your Product Feeds Work Harder

-Why not make that feed work harder for you.
+Why not make that feed work harder for you?
 Bing Shopping and Facebook Product Ads perform similarly and will accept your Google feed with very little modification.
 With a little on-site customization, you can get more mileage out of your existing shopping feed by getting your products on Bing and Facebook.

 You can use remarketing to show previous site visitors special offers to convince them to complete their purchase or just remind them of products that they left behind.
 You can even show them the exact products they looked at or added to their cart.
-Or you can tailor your creatives and keywords to speak to audiences that are already familiar with your site (and therefore likelier to convert).
+Or you can tailor your creatives and keywords to speak to audiences that are already familiar with your site (and therefore more likely to convert).

-5. Search Query Reporting
+5. Search Terms Reporting